Dividing train: United Kingdom

 The practice of portion working has been followed for a long time on the third rail network of lines in the South East of England, and has been more widely practised in continental Europe.
 Elsewhere in the United Kingdom, the practice has been less common, because of a general reluctance to design the necessary modern signalling systems, and because of legal constraints on competition between operators.

-Dividing trains operate on several lines on the British railway network, commonly (although not exclusively) in the south of the country.
+Dividing trains operate on several lines on the British railway network, mainly (although not exclusively) in the south of the country.
 To ensure consistent journey times, the front part of a dividing train usually becomes the rear of the returning service when it reunites.

-In addition, some services discard carriages part-way along the route, & pick them back up on the return journey.
-This may be because a portion of the line has short platforms at a number of its stations, or because of demand being much higher on one section than another.
+In addition, some services detach carriages part-way along the route, and pick them back up on the return journey.
+This may be because a portion of the line has short platforms at a number of its stations, or because demand is much higher on one section than another.